valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 the database and will be automatically decrypted before use in the plugin.

 These things should be kept in mind when creating the frontend components for secrets:
-- When editing an existing plugin configuration the value will not be sent back to the frontend to avoid exposing sensitive data
+- When editing an existing plugin configuration, the value will not be sent back to the frontend to avoid exposing sensitive data.
-- Only when submitting a value that is not null or empty string will the property be updated.
+- Only when submitting a value that is not null or an empty string will the property be updated.
-- This functionality requires an application property `valtimo.plugin.encryption-secret` the value of this property will determine the encryption key.
-The encryption-secret has to be at least 16 characters long
+- This functionality requires an application property `valtimo.plugin.encryption-secret`.
+The value of this property determines the encryption key.
+The encryption secret has to be at least 16 characters long

 #### Plugin action